NAVTTCs Job Placement Centres Linking Skilled Workforce With Industry - UrduPoint

-In addition to this, 104 Job Placement and Vocational Counseling Centers (JP&VCCs) have been established across the country for the benefit of youth, NAVTTC Chairman Syed Javed Hassan said this here on Friday.
+In addition to this, 104 Job Placement and Vocational Counseling Centers (JP&VCCs) have been established across the country for the benefit of youth, NAVTTC Chairman Syed Javed Hassan said this while talking to APP.

 Realizing the emerging needs, he said, the National Vocational and Technical Training Commission (NAVTTC) has taken numerous initiatives for implementation of National "Skills for All" Strategy, which was a comprehensive road-map to uplift TVET sector in Pakistan.